The Case of Votyakov and Stefanidin in Izhevsk

 Case History

 In December 2022, searches were carried out in Izhevsk at the homes of local believers.
 Two men were detained.
-Aleksandr Votyakov was placed under house arrest, which lasted about six months, and Yevgeniy Stefanidin received a recognizance agreement.
-The stress he experienced back in April 2021 due to the first search provoked the growth of a tumor in the chest, the young man received a group II disability.
-The Investigative Committee interprets collective reading and discussion of the Bible as a continuation of the activities of a liquidated extremist organization.
-In August 2023, the case of the believers went to court.
+Aleksandr Votyakov was placed under house arrest, which lasted about 6 months, and Yevgeniy Stefanidin, father of a minor daughter, was placed under a recognizance agreement.
+The stress he experienced back in April 2021 due to the first search adversely affected his health and he was diagnosed with a disability.
+The Investigative Committee interpreted reading and discussing the Bible with friends as continuing the activity of a liquidated extremist organization.
+In August 2023, the believers’ case went to court.
+In October 2024, the court gave Aleksandr Votyakov a 6.5-year suspended sentence and Yevgeniy Stefanidin a 6-year suspended sentence.

 • #